List of patrol vessels of the United States Navy: Patrol escort (PE)

 PE-61 through PE-112 were cancelled on November 30, 1918.

 PE-5, PE-15, PE-25, PE-45, PE-65, PE-75, PE-86, PE-95, PE-105, and PE-112 were allotted for transfer to Italy, though this plan was cancelled and none were ever delivered.

 Patrol frigate (PF)

 Destroyer escorts were designed and built to naval construction standards, and as such could only be built at yards experienced with naval standards.
-The United States Maritime Commission created its S2 design - which was based on the British-designed River class - for much the same role but using civilian construction standards.
+The United States Maritime Commission created its S2-S2-AQ1 design - which was based on the British-designed River class - for much the same role but using civilian construction standards.
 These ships would be classed by the Navy as the Tacoma class frigates.
+Twenty-one would be renamed as Colony-class frigates after transfers to the Royal Navy.
+Others would be transferred in 1945 to the Soviet Union (USSR) under Project Hula.